demisto/content/Packs/FortiGate/Integrations/FortiGate/README.md

 ### fortigate-update-firewall-service-group

 ***
 Update firewall service groups.
 Service groups are collections of predefined services.
 Service groups can be used as the source and destination of the policy.
+New members will override the existing members within the group incase of a conflict.

 #### Base Command